ualbertalib/jupiter/docs/jupiter_phase_2.md

 Again, this is very much the approach taken in industry -- store data in a way that makes sense to keep the user-facing web applications fast and functional and _transform_ that data via pipeline tools on the way into completely separate data stores for other teams (a triplestore for Metadata team here is no different in overall purpose than a hadoop cluster for a machine-learning team at an internet company).

 All that said, recursive CTEs may or may not be a less (or more!) performant solution than the tree approaches to resolve membership queries.
-We know the path approach works -- if no sufficient tree representation is workable in postgresql, and the CTE approach looks particular slow I'd look at the viability of doing it the way we're doing it right now via solr, rather than resort to expensive recursive SQL query approaches.
+We know the path approach works -- if no sufficient tree representation is workable in postgresql, and the CTE approach looks particularly slow I'd look at the viability of doing it the way we're doing it right now via solr, rather than resort to expensive recursive SQL query approaches.
 But if you can avoid this entirely by modelling this relationally, I'd prefer that over anything else.

 Exporting linked data formats